gbowerman/KeyCache/README.md

 # KeyCache
-Windows tool to securely store passwords and secrets - uses AES 256
+Windows tool to securely store passwords and secrets with AES-256 encryption.

 This tool is a password vault designed for saving personal passwords and secrets.
 It provides quick access to your passwords and AES-256 security.